 While the board committees deal with tasks that are encompassing the entire district, the shared-decision committees are based in schools and deal with specific tasks of those schools.
 Their purpose is to involve parents in shaping the direction of education in particular buildings.
 In New York, the shared-decision committees were established in 1994 by the resolution of the commissioner of education.

-I’ll dedicate posts to this type of committees in the future, but here is at least a glance at Palo Alto, CA, public schools shared-decision committees.
-The administrators target parents who are interested in helping in specific areas.
+I’ll concentrate on school-community relationship in subsequent posts.
+Here is at least a glance at Palo Alto, CA, public schools shared-decision making committees.
+The school district engages residents who are interested in helping in specific areas.
 They publicly list the committees and set clearly the application process.

 Both, the board and shared-decision, committees help the schools and students.
 They attract the community to schools and make the community realize the responsibilities and create the sense of ownership.
 Based on the examples, the leaderships of Wallingford, Palo Alto, and Union County public schools demonstrate they understand their role in the public school system.
 They make genuine efforts to create tools that entice members of the community to participate in governing their schools.